-William is an experienced barrister with a broad common law practice principally in personal injury, clinical negligence and historic sex abuse claims but also in employment and commercial cases where his broad experience counts.
+William Chapman is an experienced barrister with a broad common law practice, principally in personal injury, clinical negligence and historic sex abuse claims but also in employment and commercial cases where his broad experience counts.
 He is ranked as a leading junior in the Legal 500 for personal injury.
 His early years in practice provided extensive experience in the Crown Court providing him with the advocacy skills to match the demands of complex litigation.

 William is acting for a number of high-profile claimants arising out of the child sexual exploitation scandal in Rotherham.